 Crew finally return home after spending 368 days at sea

-Following the successful arrangement of a charter flight 150 seafarers made it home, this included Maria & Christopher who had been at sea for 368 days.
+Following the successful arrangement of a charter flight 150 seafarers made it home - including crew who had been at sea for 368 days

-Further to the pandemic outbreak crew changes became near impossible in some locations.
-The transfer of crew became difficult for seafarers who were isolated on vessels for several months and for those that were unable to return to their workplace.
-Companies faced significant challenges when it came to scheduling travel for their employees’.
+The outbreak of the global pandemic saw crew changes become near impossible in some locations, significantly affecting seafarers who were isolated on vessels for several months and those who were unable to return to their workplace.

-On Saturday, 6 June the 18-hour journey home from Bergen to Manila was finally under way thanks to OSM’s collaboration with ATPI who chartered a flight with Aircontact.
-The seafarers were enthusiastic and thankful as they could finally return home to their families after spending many months at sea.
+On Saturday 6 June 2020 the 18-hour journey home from Bergen to Manila was finally began thanks to OSM’s collaboration with ATPI Marine & Energy, who chartered a flight with Aircontact.
+Finally, seafarers were could return home to their families after spending many months at sea.

-“It's been tough, the return trip has been postponed several times”, said sailor Christopher Certeza.
+“It was tough, as our return trip was been postponed several times due to restrictions”, said sailor Christopher Certeza.

-“We were going home on April 2.
-We have now been to Bergen quay since May 24”, said home economist Maria Nagasawa.
-Maria has spent more than 16 years in the industry and she had never been apart from her family for so long.
-Philippines Ambassador Jocelyn Batoon-Garcia, also attended this moving departure, wishing the seafarers a safe trip home.
+“We were meant to travel home on 2nd April but were still in Bergen Quay on 24th May”, said home economist Maria Nagasawa.
+Maria has spent more than 16 years in the industry and had never been apart from her family for so long.
+Philippines Ambassador, Jocelyn Batoon-Garcia, also attended this moving departure to wish the seafarers a safe trip home.